On the Effect of Dropping Layers of Pre-trained Transformer Models: Introduction

-\begin{itemize} \item We propose practical strategies to drop layers in pre-trained models for efficient transfer learning. \item We show that dropping top layers works consistently well across different tasks and pre-trained models, e.g.,~yielding 40\% reduction in size while preserving up to 98.2\% of the performance. \item Our reduced models perform on par with models built using knowledge distillation in terms of accuracy, model size and inference speed, without requiring costly training of a new model. \item One-third of a distilled model can also be pruned successfully with an average loss of 0.75 points \item Certain downstream tasks require as few 3 layers to maintain performance within 1\% threshold. \item Comparing architectures, models have different learning dynamics.
+\begin{itemize} \item We propose practical strategies to drop layers in pre-trained models for efficient transfer learning. \item We show that dropping top layers works consistently well across different tasks and pre-trained models, e.g.,~yielding 40\% reduction in size while preserving up to 98.2\% of the performance. \item Our reduced models perform on par with models built using knowledge distillation in terms of accuracy, model size and inference speed, without requiring costly training of a new model. \item One-third of a distilled models can also be pruned successfully with an average loss of 0.75 points \item Despite having cross-layer parameter sharing, ALBERT can still be pruned for efficient inference with a small drop in performance. \item Certain downstream tasks require as few 3 layers to maintain performance within 1\% threshold. \item Comparing architectures, models show different learning dynamics.
 For example, compared to BERT, RoBERTa and XLNet learn task-specific knowledge earlier in the network and are thus more robust to layer-dropping. \end{itemize}

 \paragraph{Contribution} While a number of studies partially overlap with the strategies and the findings presented in this work, this is the first work that thoroughly investigates the effect of various layer-dropping methods using a variety of pre-trained models and on a large number of tasks.
-We showed that models have different learning dynamics and an optimal smaller network can be achieved by optimizing the number of layers to drop with respect to the task in-hand.
-We additionally show that a distilled model can also benefit from layer-dropping.
+We showed that i) models have different learning dynamics, ii) a smaller close to optimal network can be achieved by optimizing the number of layers to drop with respect to the task at hand, iii) a distilled model can also benefit from layer-dropping.
 Our work recommends to use top layer-dropping as an essential baseline when building distilled models.
 Moreover, it provides a cheap way to get smaller models of any architecture rapidly, that are both memory and speed efficient.